 All educational records of students who apply for admission or enroll at Amberton University become and remain the sole and exclusive property of the University.
 Relative to these records, Amberton University adheres to the following policies:

-Please refer to the current Schedule of Classes for the specific transcript fee.
+Please refer to the current Schedule of Classes or the University’s web site for the specific transcript fee.
 Adequate notice of requests (a minimum of 24 hours) is required for transcript processing; however, during peak periods (i.e., registration and final examinations) there will be some delay.
 Transcripts cannot be released unless the student has satisfied all admission, financial, and other obligations to the University.
 Transcripts from other institutions provided by the student as a condition of admission become the property of Amberton University and will not be copied or returned to the student.

 All academic records of all students forever remain the property of Amberton University and can be maintained or disposed of in whatever way the University chooses.
 Amberton University is under no obligation to maintain an academic transcript for a student who has been declared delinquent for failure to honor his/her academic/financial responsibilities.
 The academic transcript of a student declared delinquent will be expunged.
 All obligations owed or deemed appropriate by the University must be satisfied before the University will consider restoration of expunged records.